dragonylee/FaceCom/README.md

 ## Data

 We trained our network using a structured hybrid 3D face dataset, which includes [Facescape](https://facescape.nju.edu.cn/) and [HeadSpace](https://www-users.york.ac.uk/~np7/research/Headspace/) datasets (under permissions), as well as our own dataset collected from hospitals.
 Due to certain reasons, the data we collected cannot be made public temporarily.
-Therefore, the method for training the model is not disclosed for the time being.

 You can download our pre-trained model `checkpoint_decoder.pt` ([Google Drive](https://drive.google.com/file/d/1oPfWRPgCXjAffPJWfZyZyZOgd5EYPrHf/view?usp=drive_link)|[百度网盘](https://pan.baidu.com/s/1SsBW08yieLTCbK9ec6EnwA?pwd=z4vc)) and put it in `data` folder.